Google Rating

 You can also ask a friend or a family member to accompany you.
 It can make you feel more supported.

-While going through the treatment, you can play with distraction strategies to divert attention from fear.
-You can count to yourself, listen to music, and fiddle with stress balls to relax yourself during the dental procedure.
+While undergoing the treatment, you can play with distraction strategies to divert attention from fear.
+You can count on yourself, listen to music, and fiddle with stress balls to relax during the dental procedure.

 Practice Relaxation Techniques